Templateo - Website Templates

 Choose Settings > WP Super Cache.
 Now you should see options.
 You can turn on and off cache from there.
 You can even set legacy WP-Cache caching from there by clicking on the HALF ON radio button.

-20 Tips and Tricks to Speed-Up Your Wordpress Blog | Image 5
+20 Tips and Tricks to Speed-Up Your WordPress Blog | Image 5

 Step – 6